AI Assistica

 PDFDrive Alternatives

 Internet Archive is an overall digital preservation project and has much more than just books.
-The charity group is home to books, movies, music tracks, TV programs, software and websites valued at millions, making it one of the largest digital libraries in the world.
+The charity group is home to books, movies, music tracks, TV programs, software, and websites valued at millions, making it one of the largest digital libraries in the world.
 Millions of titles are contained in the Books section alone, including many rare and out-of-print items that are hard to find elsewhere.

 Features

-• Large collection of books, documents and multimedia materials (dreaming millions).
+• Large collection of books, documents, and multimedia materials (dreaming millions).

-• Several entry options such as direct download and on-line reading.
+• Several entry options, such as direct download and online reading.

 Pros: